 Jobs And Equipment Which Can Cause VWF Injuries

 To answer the question, “can you still claim for vibration white finger?” then the answer is yes you can, as long as you can prove that your employer was the underlying cause.
-There are a number of jobs/industries that have historically carried a high risk of VWF, and these are:
+According to the HSE guide on vibration at work, there are a number of industries where workers may be more at risk of HAVS or VWF.
+This includes:

 - Shipbuilders, shipwrights and ship repair.